min2ha/ukwa-site/content/target/60150/index.en.md

   "subject": null
 }

-# Mirror: Video game addiction will be classified as a mental health disorder by the World Health Organisation in 2018

 News article about video game addiction being classified as a mental health disorder by the World Health Organisation in 2018